mscook/BanzaiDB/README.rst

 What is BanzaiDB?
 -----------------

-**Please use the 0.1.1 release (https://github.com/mscook/BanzaiDB/releases).
+**Please use the releases (https://github.com/mscook/BanzaiDB/releases).
-It is an interim version before merging the nway-any branch.
 All versions including 0.1.1 made some significant assumptions that are currently being improved.**

 BanzaiDB is a tool for pairing Microbial Genomics Next Generation Sequencing